ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteDeploymentGuide.md

 ###Common configuration file

-The common configuration file contains configurable properties common to all SharePoint File Sync and WOPI Protocol test suites.
+The common configuration file contains configurable properties common to all SharePoint File Sync and WOPI Protocol Test Suites.
 This file must be modified to match the characteristics of the environment where the test suites are installed.

 |Configuration file | Description|
 |:------------ | :-------------|
-**FssWopiCommonConfiguration.deployment.ptfconfig** |The deployment configuration file provides the environmental details that are common to the test suites.
+**FssWopiCommonConfiguration.deployment.ptfconfig** |The deployment configuration file provides the common environmental details for the test suites.

 ###Test-suite specific configuration files